Your cart is empty Not sure what to choose?

 Next Day Usually minimal after-effects when used responsibly

-How Does F-Phenibut Compare with Phenibut HCl, FAA, Baclofen and Gabapentin?
+How Does F-Phenibut Compare with Phenibut HCl, FAA, Baclofen, and Gabapentin?

 Baclofen GABA-B Prescription muscle relaxant Medical treatment only